Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - Understand the OSHA violation penalty structure:

-- Serious — A violation where there is a substantial probability that death or serious physical harm could result, and the employer knew or should have known of the hazard; carries proposed penalty of up to $16,550.
+- Serious — A violation where there is a substantial probability that death or serious physical harm could result, and the employer knew or should have known of the hazard.
+It carries a proposed penalty of up to $16,550 per violation, but no less than $1,221 with all penalty reductions.

-- Other-than-serious — A violation having a direct relationship to safety and health, but the most serious injury or illness that could reasonably be expected to result from an employee’s exposure would not be severe; no penalties are usually proposed, but can be as high as $16,550.
+- Other-than-serious — A violation having a direct relationship to safety and health, but the most serious injury or illness that could reasonably be expected to result from an employee’s exposure would not be severe.
+No penalties are usually proposed, but they can be as high as $16,550.

-- Willful — A violation that the employer intentionally and knowingly commits; carries a maximum penalty of $165,514.
+- Willful — A violation that the employer intentionally and knowingly commits.
+It carries a maximum penalty of $165,514 per violation, but no less than $11,823.

-- Repeat — A violation that is similar to a previously cited violation at the same company location, or at other locations of the same company, within the previous five years; carries a maximum penalty of $165,514.
+- Repeat — A violation that is similar to a previously cited violation at the same company location, or at other locations of the same company, within the previous five years.
+It carries a maximum penalty of $165,514, but no less than $11,823 (unless also an other-than-serious violation).
+Note that a court said the five-year look-back is only a guide, and there's no statutory time limit.

-- Failure-To-Abate — A violation cited previously but not corrected within the prescribed abatement period; carries a $16,550 per day penalty maximum.
+- Failure-To-Abate — A violation cited previously but not corrected within the prescribed abatement period.
+It carries a $16,550 per day penalty maximum.

 - Understand that the “gravity” of the violation plays a key role in penalty amount.
 The gravity of the violation is the primary consideration in determining penalty amounts.
-It is the basis for calculating the basic penalty for Serious and Other-Than-Serious violations.
-(Repeat and Willful violations can be based on the initial Serious or Other-Than-Serious gravity-based penalty but are multiplied by five to 10 times).
-To determine the gravity of a violation, OSHA makes the following two assessments:
+It is the basis for calculating the basic penalty for serious and other-than-serious violations.
+(Repeat and willful violations can be based on the initial serious or other-than-serious gravity-based penalty but are multiplied by five to 10 times).
+To determine the gravity of a violation, OSHA makes the following two assessments — the severity of the injury or illness which could result from the alleged violation AND the probability that an injury or illness could occur as a result of the alleged violation.
+See the OSHA Field Operations Manual (FOM), CPL 02-00-164, and the latest "Annual Adjustments to OSHA Civil Penalties" memo for details.

 - Know the adjustments in penalties that OSHA is required to make based on the size of the employer.
-Once a base penalty has been calculated using the Gravity-Based Penalty system, OSHA may then assign a reduction based on certain factors, including size of the employer.
-The size adjustment factor allows for the following maximum penalty reductions:
+OSHA may then assign a reduction based on size of the employer.
+The size adjustment factor allows for the following maximum penalty reductions (except for serious willful violations, which have different percentages listed in the FOM and the Annual Adjustments memo):

 - 25 percent for having a written and implemented safety and health program.